Ridgewood Savings Bank Review

 Overall

 Ridgewood Savings Bank offers the personal attention of a community bank combined with an impressive lineup of digital banking tools and services.
 Customers have access to competitive savings rates and an extensive network of 90,000 surcharge-free ATMs worldwide in the Allpoint and MoneyPass networks.
-While there are competitive yields on the bank’s savings account and CDs, the yield offered on its money market account is low.
+While there are competitive yields across most of its products, the yield offered on its CDs and checking accounts can easily be bested by other banks.

 Pros